 I merely grunt and say: well, if it

-is not a famine, it’s a feast.
+is not a famine, its a feast.

 I have to roll another smoke, man.